grnet/synnefo/docs/cyclades-api-guide.rst

 This document's goals are:

 * Define the Cyclades/Compute ReST API
-* Clarify the differences between Cyclades and OS Compute
+* Clarify the differences between Cyclades and OS/Compute

 Users and developers who wish to access a Synnefo Cyclades deployment through its ReST API are advised to use the `kamaki <http://docs.dev.grnet.gr/kamaki>`_